Alternative Facts in Tarot History

 • The iconography is a clear expression of the Christian faith of the time, borrowing heavily from the hugely popular mystery, morality and plays of the day.

-The characters in the Tarot were easily recognizable all over Europe, not because of pagan celebrations and victory parades as claimed by many writers… Those traditions were long forgotten – the Christocentric morality/mystery plays were not.
+The characters in the Tarot were easily recognizable all over Europe, not because of pagan celebrations and victory parades as claimed by many writers.
+People had forgotten those traditions.
+However, Christian Morality and Mystery plays were very much in vogue.

-The reason we see these morality play characters in card format was that people felt a need to ‘justify’ card playing so that it would fit with their belief system and moral consensus of the times, where card-playing would otherwise have been seen as… well, shall we say less than virtuous… Allegedly, in the 1400s, the Milanese lord Francesco Sforza stated the argument that the Trumps inspired virtue when confronted with his penchant for playing Tarocchi.
+The reason we see Mystery and Morality play characters in the card images is perhaps that people felt a need to ‘justify’ using playing cards.
+That way, it could fit with their belief system and popular moral consensus of the times.
+Card playing was not a virtuous past-time.
+So, in the 1400s, the Milanese lord Francesco Sforza justified his own use of playing cards by saying that the Trumps inspire virtue.

 Everyman/The Fool and Death